jlhrogers/CaseStudy2_MSDS/Code/MSDS_CaseStudy2_Master.md

 #### Deeper Analysis and Visualization

 A deeper analysis of the data are also shown below.
 For several analyses, a mean value was taken in order to provide a cleaner perspective of the population as whole, instead of displaying unique values.
-This aides in the visualization of the variables.
+This aids in the visualization of the variables.
 A few interesting things to note:

 * There are 6 countries that exist in both the DP and AIP top 15 Means.
-They are:Dominican Republic, Ecuador, Panama, Qatar, Sri Lanka   and Uraguay.
+They are: Dominican Republic, Ecuador, Panama, Qatar, Sri Lanka   and Uraguay.

 * As noted by the 'Average Annual Income vs Average Age' graph, there does seem to be a linear relationship between age and mean annual 	income until about age 40.
 However, starting at around age 40, an income disparity between men and women can be seen that continues   with age progression.